LubinKerhuel/MPLAB-Device-Blocks-for-Simulink/README.md

 - Single Tasking scheduler.
 - Multitasking scheduler with pre-emptive rate monotonic scheduling for mixing fast and slow control loops, adding complex computation running as a background task (typically, system health monitoring, or online parameters corrections).
 - Advanced configuration for ADC / PWM peripheral.
 PWM can trig the ADC sampling at any specified place.
 End of ADC conversion trig the model base rate (no delay from ADC sampling & conversion)
-- Our built-in picgui interface enable flexible visualisation and computation on incoming data using user's own matlab script.
+- Our built-in picgui interface enable flexible visualisation and computation on incoming data using user's own MATLAB :registered: script.
 - The custom "C function" block allows including your any user defined C code.

 The blockset support Simulink features as:

-- Code replacement to benefit from the DSP architecture of our dsPIC, or CMSIS library for SAM chips based on ARM Cortex (M0+, M4, M7) core.
+- Code replacement to benefit from the DSP architecture of our dsPIC, or CMSIS library for SAM chips based on  Arm :registered:  Cortex :registered:  (M0+, M4, M7) core.
 - Processor In the Loop (PIL)
 - External mode